marwahaha/bay/_posts/2024-08-12-hessian-ascent-for-the-sk-model-ii.md

 #### FOOTNOTES

 [^1]: Those familiar with resolvent formalism will immediately notice that $$P^2(D) $$ is nothing but the (negative of the) imaginary part of the _resolvent_ $$g_{2\beta A_{sym} - D} $$, evaluated at a purely imaginary point $$ib $$, which is a slight perturbation from $$0 $$.
-Since, for a compactly supported measure, which we expect the empirical eigenspectrum of $$\sqrt{2}\beta A_{sym} - D $$ to converge to, the Cauchy transform (which is equivalent to the resolvent) is invertible everywhere except at poles, this is a loss-less way of studying analytic properties of the spectrum.
+Since, for a compactly supported measure, which we expect the empirical eigenspectrum of $$2\beta A_{sym} - D $$ to converge to, the Cauchy transform (which is equivalent to the resolvent) is invertible everywhere except at poles, this is a loss-less way of studying analytic properties of the spectrum.

-[^2]: Shortly, I will introduce the relevant complex-analytic basics and the relevant free-probability notions in a separate blog-post.
+[^2]: I will introduce the relevant complex-analytic basics and the relevant free-probability notions in a separate blog-post.
 In the very same blog-post, I will provide sufficient background so that a motivated reader can actually follow most of the proofs in detail (_except_ for the proof which reasons about the projection of $$P(D)^2 $$ onto the diagonal sub-algebra, which I will introduce in yet another post).
 For the impatient reader, [[Section 4.1, JSS24](https://arxiv.org/pdf/2408.02360)] should also act as an intense, but reasonably accessible proxy.

-[^3]: When David, Jonathan and I were working on the project in the early days, we were thinking of this convex duality via the lens of mirror maps.
-It turns out that, because of the underlying convex duality, there is a connection to be made here through the information geometry of the underlying Hessian being akin to a (flat) Bregmannian manifold.
-However, this is beyond the scope of this post and something we are investigating in ongoing work.
+[^3]: A function such as this is known in the literature as a **subordination** function.
+In fact, this function can be extended and shown to be analytic on $$\bar{\mathbb{H}} $$.
+It allows one to, in some sense, "separate" the support of the spectrum of the two freely independent operators by pushing the domain of one inside the resolvent to be significantly farther than the other.

 [^4]: In a previous [post](https://juspreetsandhu.me/2022/02/08/the-sk-model-i#ruelle-probability-cascades), I described a _part_ of the RPC construction and the details afforded there are gentle and sufficient enough to understand the main ingredients in their construction, as well as their purpose.
 A slightly more detailed overview of the construction, along with how exactly the representation gets used in the [Hopf-Cole transform]() to solve the Parisi PDE for _atomic_ measures is provided in [[Appendix C, JSS24]](https://arxiv.org/pdf/2408.02360) and can be read by the interested reader.
 The estimates for the derivatives are proved between [[Lemma 2.12 & Lemma 2.13, JSS24]](https://arxiv.org/pdf/2408.02360) and stated in [[Proposition 2.11, JSS24]](https://arxiv.org/pdf/2408.02360).